Shellanigans/PIK/README.md

 **SCROLL LOCK is reserved for cancelling the macros.
 Simply press and hold until the macro stops on its own.**

-To specify keys combined with any combination of the SHIFT, CTRL, and ALT keys, precede the key code with one or more of the following codes.
+To specify keys combined with any combination of the SHIFT, CTRL, and ALT keys, precede the key code with one or more of the following codes:

 ```
 SHIFT (+)